 Isaac Tang is a partner in the Toronto office of Borden Ladner Gervais LLP.
-He practices exclusively in the area of administrative law and civil litigation, with an emphasis on land use planning and development, municipal law, real estate and expropriation.
+He practices exclusively in the areas of administrative law and civil litigation.

-Isaac represents both municipalities and private landowners.
-He provides strategic planning and municipal law advice to municipalities of all sizes on a wide range of matters including growth management, natural heritage, agriculture, transportation and aggregate resources and regularly defends their interests before the Ontario Municipal Board.
-Isaac has also successfully secured or opposed planning approvals for a range of public and private sector clients including school boards, developers, businesses and individual homeowners and provides advice on municipal law issues including licensing, development charges, Building Code compliance and other matters.
+Isaac has also successfully secured or opposed complex planning approvals for a range of public and private sector clients including hospitals, school boards, developers, businesses and individual homeowners.
+He regularly advises on municipal law issues including licensing, development charges, Building Code appeals and other matters.

 While attending law school, Isaac served as the President of the Students' Law Society and a division leader at Downtown Legal Services, a community legal clinic in Toronto.
 Upon graduation, he received the Gordon Cressy Student Leadership Award, the John Willis Award and the Gina Caldarelli Memorial Prize for School Spirit.